-Before you hitch a trailer up to your truck or SUV and hit the open road, consider these six tips to help ensure a safe trip.
+Before you hitch a trailer up to your truck or SUV and hit the open road, consider these six tips.

 It’s hard to resist the call of the open road, especially when you have a chance to connect a camping trailer and escape for a weekend, or haul your boat to a favorite fishing spot.
-But before you hitch any trailer to your truck or SUV and hit the road, make sure you consider these six points in order to tow safely.
+But before you hitch any trailer to your truck or SUV and hit the road, make sure you consider these six points to help you tow safely.

 1. Stay Within Your Limits.
 Review the towing capacity of your specific vehicle and ensure it’s capable of handling the weight of your trailer.
 Exceeding the maximum towing capacity can result in dangerous handling, insufficient braking performance, or serious damage to the vehicle’s suspension, engine and drivetrain.
 In addition to ensuring your vehicle’s towing capacity is sufficient for your trailer, also make sure your trailer hitch is capable of handling your trailer’s loaded weight.
 Your hitch should be labeled with the maximum trailer and maximum tongue weights it can safely support.
 Depending on the weight of your trailer, you should also follow your owner’s manual’s recommendations regarding the use of weight carrying or weight-distributing hitches.